Visualization for Climate Change Information and Decision–Making Course Returns this Spring at UNC Asheville

 The visualization course is one of four courses in UNC Asheville’s two-year certificate program on Climate Change & Society, which is offered through UNC Asheville’s Master of Liberal Arts & Sciences Program.

 The courses are offered on a convenient evening schedule, with Visualization for Climate Change Information and Decision-Making meeting Monday evenings, 6pm-8:30pm, January 14 - May 6, 2019.
 Students may enroll in one course at a time, in any order, with four required to complete the certificate.

 The certificate was affirmed by the Southern Association of Colleges and Schools in 2011, and courses may count toward the Master of Liberal Arts and Sciences at UNC Asheville or transfer to other graduate programs.
 Each course awards three graduate-level credits, and is limited to 10 students.
 For cost information, visit the Cost of Attending website and scroll down to Graduate Student rates.

 Individuals interested in enrolling are encouraged to complete the application process by January 7 to reserve a seat in the course, and are strongly encouraged to reach out to director Gerard Voos before or during the application process at email@example.com.

-As of January 18, 2011, the Southern Association of Colleges and Schools has approved a new certificate program in Climate Change & Society to be offered within the MLA Program.
+As of January 18, 2011, the Southern Association of Colleges and Schools has approved a certificate program in Climate Change & Society to be offered within the MLAS Program.
 The four courses for the certificate will be offered in rotation over four semesters.

 Explores methods to bridge the gap between scientific findings and their understanding by the general public.
 Emphasis is placed on both theoretical and practical approaches to developing successful communication campaigns, including the use of focus groups to determine the best course of action.